bandit145/teleport/README.md

 Teleport interview project

 ### Testing this program
-Configure a Python virtualenv: (This program was developed on python3.8, any verions newer then that should work fine)
+Configure a Python virtualenv: (This program was developed on python3.8, any versions newer then that should work fine)
 ```virtualenv venv```

 Start venv: ```source venv/bin/activate```